hackerb9/Tandy-Terminfo/README.md

 # History

 This started out as a woefully inadequate TERMCAP entry for Xenix in the back of the Radio Shack manual.
-It claims to be based on the DEC VT52, but that seems rather approximate.
+It claims to be based on the DEC VT52, but that seems approximate at best.

 Just for historical interest, here is the original Tandy 16/Xenix termcap entry from page 72 of the TELCOM Manual:

     n1|td200|Tandy 200:\
       :am:bs:xt:co#40:li#16:al=\EL:dl=\EM:cd=^L:ce=\EK:cl=\EE:cm=\EY%+ %+ :\